5 Foundations of Reproducibility and Replicability

 Markowetz, F. 2015.
 “Five Selfish Reasons to Work Reproducibly.”
 Genome Biology 16: 274. https://doi.org/10.1186/s13059-015-0850-7.

 In the Understanding Replications and Reproductions chapter of the FORRT Replication Handbook (Röseler et al. 2025), the authors establish a clear taxonomy for “repetitive research”, distinguishing between reproduction (same data) and replication (new data).
 They argue that reproduction serves as an essential, cost-effective baseline that should precede any replication attempt.
 By exploring the “closeness” of studies through both theoretical and methodological lenses, the chapter highlights that a “failed” replication doesn’t always mean the original was wrong – it might simply reveal the “boundary conditions” of a theory.
-Ultimately, the text frames these practices not as antagonistic acts, but as a collaborative spectrum ranging from simple numerical verification to the broad testing of scientific generalizability.
+Ultimately, the text frames these practices not as antagonistic acts, but as a collaborative spectrum ranging from simple numerical verification to the broad testing of scientific generalisability.

 Röseler, L., L. Wallrich, H. Hartmann, et al. 2025.
 Handbook for Reproduction and Replication Studies.
 Zenodo. https://doi.org/10.5281/zenodo.16990114.